 The Redlands Police Department’s Citizen Volunteer (CV) was established in 1991.
 The structure of the volunteer unit was predicated on the concept of a highly, visible, uniformed. unarmed, “eyes and ears” volunteer patrol force comprised primarily of retired community members seeking an opportunity to assist their local Police Department in making the streets of the community a safer place.
 Since that time the CV unit has expanded its responsibilities to include participation in all non-hazardous functions conducted by the department to include a wide range of duties including patrol, special events and administrative duties within the department.
 The unit consists of more than 70 members and membership is now open to those community members 18 years of age and older and to those interested in only performing administrative duties in lieu of patrol, to include members who have special physical needs which might preclude field duties.

 New members are constantly being recruited for the CV unit.
-Those persons 18 years of age or older wishing to be considered for membership in the CV unit may download the or at the front counter of the Redlands Police Department, located at 1270 West Park Ave, Bldg #C.
+Those persons 18 years of age or older wishing to be considered for membership in the CV unit may download the Citizen Volunteer Application or at the front counter of the Redlands Police Department, located at 1270 West Park Ave, Bldg #C.